hoodiecrow/ConsTcl/README.md

 #### read-string-expr procedure

 `` read-string-expr `` is activated by `` read-expr `` when it reads a double quote.
 It collects characters until it reaches another (unescaped) double quote.
 To have double quotes in the string, escape them with backslash (which also means that backslashes have to be escaped with backslash).
-A backslash+n pair of characters denotes a newline (this is a ConsTcl extension).
+A backslash+n pair of characters denotes a newline (this is an extension).
 It then returns a string expression--an immutable [String object](https://github.com/hoodiecrow/ConsTcl#strings).
 Shares the variables `` c `` and `` unget `` with its caller.

 <table border=1><thead><tr><th colspan=2 align="left">read-string-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a string or end of file</td></tr></table>